voidfill/Glasscord/README.md

 _TL;DR: Help me I have no purpose in this life anymore_

 ## Is it compatible with _[name of random Discord plugin loader here]_?
-If installed properly, Glasscord won't interfere with plugin loaders.
+If installed properly, Glasscord won't interfere with any modern plugin loaders.
 In fact, I tested it with EnhancedDiscord and it works flawlessly!

+**Note:** Someone reported that BetterDiscord installs are a little bit trickier to get working with Glasscord.
+Please follow the instructions carefully and please install Glasscord AFTER installing BetterDiscord!

 ## How do I install it?
 Well, glad you asked!